michaelbradley91/SimpleOS/README.md

 There are two example programs in this repo itself under [Programs](./Programs):

 * `HelloWorld` - just draws an image to the screen.
 Simplest to understand.
-* `Tutorial` - loaded automatically by Godot when you are start the game.
+* `Tutorial` - loaded automatically by Godot when you start the game.

 More may exist elsewhere..!